chtenb/fate/README.md

   - UI gets a modified version of the text
   - Needed for characters with more than 1 width, like tabs, since every character in the ui version of the text must be of width 1, for ease of computations
+  - Rewrite syntax highlighting to work similarly
+    - Allows multiple labels per character?
+I.e. error and number/string at the same time
 - Contextual completion
   - For completion it is also needed that the full text can be constructed including the pending operation.
   - Make ycm also shutdown on crash
   - Make ycm requests async
 - Make mode keymaps configurable per document.